Tutoring: Create a Safe Space for Learning

 • Create a space for celebrations.
 A physical or virtual bulletin board can be used to celebrate the academic and personal accomplishments of both students and tutors.
 This type of public recognition of achievement helps to develop a safe tutoring environment.

 • Create micro-moments.
 Community building can happen in small chunks of time, even as short as a minute or two.
-Consider inserting a brain break when students (and tutors!) need to reenergize.
 Combine an academic activity with a personal connection.
 Students can work with a partner or as a small group.
 Have them introduce each other to the larger group before presenting their work.

 AVID Connections